Criticism of the war on terror

 Criticism of the war on terror addresses the morals, ethics, efficiency, economics, as well as other issues surrounding the war on terror.
 It also touches upon criticism against the phrase itself, which was branded as a misnomer.
 The notion of a "war" against "terrorism" has proven highly contentious, with critics charging that participating governments exploited it to pursue long-standing policy/military objectives, reduce civil liberties, and infringe upon human rights.
 It is argued by critics that the term war is not appropriate in this context (as in war on drugs), since there is no identifiable enemy and that it is unlikely international terrorism can be brought to an end by military means.

 Other critics, such as Francis Fukuyama, say that "terrorism" is not an enemy but a tactic, and calling it a "war on terror" obscures differences between conflicts such as anti-occupation insurgents and international mujahideen.
-With a military presence in Iraq and Afghanistan, and its associated collateral damage.
-Shirley Williams posits that this increases resentment and terrorist threats against the West.
-Other criticism include United States hypocrisy, media induced hysteria, and that changes in American foreign and security policy have shifted world opinion against the US.
+With a military presence in Iraq and Afghanistan, and its associated collateral damage, Shirley Williams posits that this increases resentment and terrorist threats against the West.
+Other criticism include United States hypocrisy, media induced hysteria, and that changes in American foreign and security policy have shifted world opinion against the U.S.

 Terminology

 Various critics dubbed the term "war on terror" as nonsensical.
 Billionaire activist investor George Soros criticized the term "war on terror" as a "false metaphor."
-Linguist George Lakoff of the Rockridge Institute argued that there cannot literally be a war on terror, since terror is an abstract noun.
-"Terror cannot be destroyed by weapons or signing a peace treaty.
+Linguist George Lakoff of the Rockridge Institute argued that there cannot literally be a war on terror, since terror is an abstract noun: "Terror cannot be destroyed by weapons or signing a peace treaty.
 A war on terror has no end."
 Jason Burke, a journalist who writes about radical Islamic activity, describes the terms "terrorism" and "war against terrorism" in this manner:

 There are multiple ways of defining terrorism and all are subjective.
 Most define terrorism as 'the use or threat of serious violence' to advance some kind of 'cause'.
 Some state clearly the kinds of group ('sub-national', 'non-state') or cause (political, ideological, religious) to which they refer.
 Others merely rely on the instinct of most people when confronted with an act that involves innocent civilians being killed or maimed by men armed with explosives, firearms or other weapons.
 None is satisfactory and grave problems with the use of the term persist.

 Terrorism is after all, a tactic.
 The term 'war on terrorism' is thus effectively nonsensical.
 As there is no space here to explore this involved and difficult debate, my preference is, on the whole, for the less loaded term 'militancy'.
 This is not an attempt to condone such actions, merely to analyze them in a clearer way.